Wesley-Young/title-grantor/README.md

 - Node.js (>= 20)
 - A running OneBot implementation which supports `set_group_special_title` (e.g. Lagrange.OneBot, OpenShamrock)

+## Usage

+### Scopes

+Only available in groups specified in the `.env` file; commands can only be executed by the group owner / admins.

+### Commands

+`/grant [QQ Number] [Title]`: Grants a given user the specified title.
+The title should be no longer than 18 bytes.

+`/refresh-privileged-list`: This application do not actively listens to the changes of group admins.
+So if the group admin list changes, you should manually execute this.

 ## Deployment

 First download the `index.js` file.